 Retail Price: $139.97 for a 5 month supply (or $88.37 on amazon.com below).

 Lilash Eyelash Stimulator gets mixed consumer reviews

 Librow for eyebrow growth looks a lot like Lilash

 UPDATED Eyelash growth product round-up: do they work and are they safe

-While we seem to have mixed reviews about if this product worked for people or not, the majority seems to have mostly negative complaints about the side effects of this product, including irritation and discolorations.
+Bottom line: While we seem to have mixed reviews about if this product worked for people or not, the majority seems to have mostly negative complaints about the side effects of this product, including irritation and discolorations.
 Many of the same people preferred Revitalash over LiLash.
 While some have also reported irritation after a week, the ones who persevered were found to have more positive results.